wangwenan1993/learngit/readme.txt

 Git is a distributed version control system.
 Git is fred software under the GPL.
-Git has mutable index called stage.
+Git has mutable index called.

-test branch.
+Creating a new branch is simple and qiuck.